core-wg/resource-directory/draft-ietf-core-resource-directory.md

 indicated in the Context parameter of the registration described in {{registration}}.

 ### Plurality of link references in a Registration {#link-plurality}
-Plurality of link references within a Registration (registration resource) is an indication of some error condition and should not be allowed.
+Plurality of link references within a Resource Directory is an indication of some error condition and should not be allowed.

-Plurality of link references exists if, and only if, two or more links in a Registration contain identical context, target, and relation values.
+Plurality of link references exists if, and only if, two or more links in a Resource Directory contain identical context, target, and relation values.
 This condition would be likely to arise if there were multiple co-ordinators or configuration tools, each with a different set of configuration values for the same resource.

-A Resource Directory SHOULD reject a registration, or an operation on a registration, which would result in a plurality of link references within the the context of the registration.
-There is no requirement in this document for a resource directory to check for plurality of reference between different registrations.
+A Resource Directory SHOULD reject a registration, or an operation on a registration, which would result in a plurality of link references within the the context of the Resource Directory.
+There is no requirement in this document for a resource directory to check for plurality of reference.
 Resource Directory operations which are rejected due to reference plurality SHOULD be returned the "Conflict" code, indicating that there is someting wrong with the request.

 ## Operations on the Registration Resource